enzozbest/badger/README.md

 - request_handler: responsible for managing the Request model and dealing with most of the Request logic, e.g. creation, deletion, updates.
 - admin_functions: responsible for managing functionality exclusive to users with Admin privileges, e.g. Request allocation and making other users Admins.
 - invoicer: responsible for generating PDF invoices automatically and storing them in a pre-defined location (be that locally or remotely on Amazon's S3)
-- timetabler: largely responsible for booking allocated requests into actual sessions, and displaying them in a calendar format to the relevant users (student and tutors)
+- calendar_scheduler: largely responsible for booking allocated requests into actual sessions, and displaying them in a calendar format to the relevant users (student and tutors)

 ## Deployed version of the application
 The deployed version of the application can be found at [*badger2024.ddns.net*](http://badger2024.ddns.net).